 Even though Kuala Lumpur is both the largest city and capital, the federal government is in the city of Putrajaya.
-In 2016, the total population of Malaysia amounted to approximately 31.63 million, with most of the inhabitants living in Peninsular Malaysia.
+In 2017, the total population of Malaysia amounted to approximately 32 million, with most of the inhabitants living in Peninsular Malaysia.
 The average age of the population in 2015 was 27.7 years, which points to a remarkably young Malaysian population in general.
 However, the average age has been increasing constantly over the last decades and is expected to continue to rise, and life expectancy is not significantly lower than in other Southeast Asian states.

 Since its independence in 1957, the Malaysian economy has been one of the strongest in Asia.
 It is mainly fueled by its natural resources, although in recent years the tourism, commerce and science sectors have expanded.
-Over the last decade, estimated gross domestic product of Malaysia has been increasing steadily, and apart from a slight slump in 2015 and 2016, is expected to pick up speed over the next few years again.
-Subsequently, GDP per capita in 2014 was the highest in the country of the last decade.
-Even though Malaysia reported a severe trade deficit of over 82 billion U.S. dollars in 2003, there has been a positive trade balance ever since; in 2008, the trade surplus was reported to be over 43 billion U.S. dollars, a figure that Malaysia almost reached a second time in 2011.
+Over the last decade, estimated gross domestic product of Malaysia has been increasing steadily, apart from a slight slump in 2015 and 2016, and is expected to pick up speed over the next few years again.
+GDP per capita peaked before the 2015 recession, but it is recovering to pre-crisis levels.
+Malaysia has had a positive trade balance for the last decade.
+In 2008, the trade surplus was reported to be over 43 billion U.S. dollars, a figure that Malaysia almost reached a second time in 2011.
 Since then, the trade surplus has been slightly decreasing though.
-Still, all of these figures are signs of a flourishing economy.
+Still, all of these figures are signs of a strong export sector.